lewagon/dotfiles/04-Front-End/02-CSS-components/04-PH-profile-header/README.md

 </div>
 ```

-Do you understand the role of the `profile-header-wrapper` div or the `profile-header-container` div?
+**Do you understand the role of the `.profile-header-wrapper` div or the `.container` div?**.
+It's really important that you understand it.

 ### Tabs with flexbox